22Neves/devsite-docs/guides/redelcom/migrate-via-api.en.md

 ## Print configuration

-The Printing API provides a practical solution for connecting your systems and managing the printing of invoices and receipts, as well as custom prints, on the Point terminals you have configured.
-With this API, it is possible to guarantee a unified and efficient payment experience.

-This resource allows printing receipts, Documentos Tributarios Electrónicos (DTE) and custom prints directly from a point of sale (POS) through the API, using the integrated printer of Smart devices.
-This simplifies the payment process and quickly responds to the needs of your business.
+The Printings API offers a practical solution to integrate your systems and manage printings on configured Point terminals.
+This resource allows the printing of receipts, electronic tax documents (DTE), images, and customized printings directly from a point of sale (POS), using the integrated printer of Smart devices.
+This simplifies the billing process and quickly responds to the needs of your business.

 ### Printing of invoices and electronic receipts